 40% [of users] say they're likely to kill an app the moment they encounter a problem

 At the end of the day, each of the different parts of your development cycle will have a different cost associated with them for finding bugs that only really escalates as time goes on.
 The real way that you solve this, is by working to integrate your QA process as early as possible.
-Don’t make QA the last thing you think about before releasing.
+Don’t ignore QA by making it the last thing you think about before releasing.